faustzero1/bandithijo.github.io/_posts/note/2021-06-10-catatan-post-installation-fedora-workstation.md

 ## Intel GPU Tools

+Official site: [https://gitlab.freedesktop.org/drm/igt-gpu-tools](https://gitlab.freedesktop.org/drm/igt-gpu-tools){:target="_blank"}

+igt-gpu-tools (formerly known as intel-gpu-tools) is the standard for writing test cases for DRM drivers.
+It also includes a handful of useful tools for various drivers, such as Intel's GPU tools for i915.

 {% shell_term $ %}
 sudo dnf install igt-gpu-tools
 {% endshell_term %}

 ## Autocutsel

 Sumber: [http://www.nongnu.org/autocutsel/](http://www.nongnu.org/autocutsel/){:target="_blank"}

 Sumber: [https://github.com/sigmike/autocutsel](https://github.com/sigmike/autocutsel){:target="_blank"}

+X servers use two schemes to copy text between applications.
+The first one (old and deprecated) is the cutbuffer.
+It is a simple buffer in which any application can store text.
+The other scheme is the selection and works differently.
+There may be many selections in a single server.
+An application does not copy data in a selection, it "owns" it.
+When another application wants to retreive the content of a selection, it asks the owner.

+**Manual Build**

+Deps,

 {% shell_term $ %}
 sudo dnf install libXaw-devel